Skip to main content

 5. Azure CLI authentication (local development only - not recommended for production)

-When you add an Azure Blob Storage data model through the Rill UI, you'll see four authentication options:
+When you add data from Azure Blob Storage through the Rill UI, you'll see three authentication options:

 • Storage Account Key, Connection String, or SAS Token: The process follows two steps: